-For new writers entering the writing world and looking for writing tips and advice, then books are the best and reliable sources to guide you in this unfamiliar world of writing you.
+For new writers entering the writing world and looking for writing tips and advice, then books are the best and most reliable sources to guide you in this unfamiliar world of writing you.

-Top 10 Best Books On Writing
+Books On Creative Writing for Beginners

 #1 – Bird by Bird: Some instruction on writing and life